ahmedosamaelshimy/static/final2.md

-# Enhanced AzureHunt Walkthrough: Investigating Suspicious Activity in Azure with ELK
+# AzureHunt Walkthrough: Investigating Suspicious Activity in Azure with ELK

 This walkthrough provides a structured approach for SOC analysts to investigate suspicious activity in an Azure environment using Elastic (ELK) for log analysis.
-Covering three key logs—Azure AD Logs, Activity Logs, and Blob Logs—the guide details the steps to analyze unexpected activity, trace potential compromise points, and establish a complete incident response.
+Covering three key logs—`Azure AD Logs`, `Activity Logs`, and `Blob Logs`.

 ---